This offers several advantages.

 For one, casement windows are less complex and easier to maintain than sash windows, and they can be equipped with compressible seals which keep out draughts and can help cut your energy bills.

 However, as resilient as casement windows are, problems can occasionally occur.
 Thankfully, the majority of those problems can be solved without the need to call in a professional.
 In this article, we’ll look at how to repair casement windows.
 We’ll examine some common issues, and see how they should best be addressed.

-How to fix a sagging casement window
+How do you fix a sagging casement window?

 Throughout a casement window’s lifespan, it will gradually sag as a result of gravity, and it only takes a few millimetres of drop for the window to begin catching against the frame.
 If your window is dragging, you need to adjust the hinge channel to compensate.
 This should be done from the outside.
 You’ll need to first establish the direction in which your window is sagging, and then move the corresponding hinge.

 First, we’re going to remove the arms that make up the hinge at the bottom of the window.
 Open it and unscrew everything.
 You’ll then be able to lift out the sash which tethers it to the window frame.

 It’s time to fill in the existing holes.
 Do this with epoxy resin if your windows are uPVC, or wood-filler if they’re timber.
 Don’t be tempted to skip this step, as you’ll be drilling new holes just a few millimetres from the old ones, and the drill could slip into the old holes.
 Be sure to rub the filling smooth for the best possible finish.

 Now you’re going to drill some new holes using an 1/8” pilot drill.
 Drill them a couple of millimetres across from the old holes.
 A little bit of guesswork may be in order here, given that there’s no way to test the window before you’ve secured it to the frame.
 If you’ve only just noticed the problem, chances are that moving the hinge across a small increment will result in a significant improvement.